 While no one should ever be left alone by a wheelchair attendant, these cases highlight the benefits of getting an airport escort pass and point out some of the drawbacks of current airport security protocols.
-In Alice Vaticano's case, a family member or friend could have accompanied her all the way to her gate by obtaining an escort pass from Southwest.
+In Alice Vaticano's case, a family member or friend could have accompanied her all the way to her gate by obtaining an escort pass from Southwest Airlines.
 Itzhak Perlman, on the other hand, was completely dependent on his airport-provided attendant because he had not yet cleared Passport Control.
-Someone was waiting for him at the Passport Control exit, but that person could not get an escort pass to meet Perlman at his arrival gate due to customs regulations.

 What Is an Escort Pass?

-Important: Escort passes are not issued for incoming international flights due to customs and immigration regulations.
+Important: Escort passes are never issued for people meeting passengers on incoming international flights in the US, due to customs and immigration regulations.

 Who Needs an Escort Pass?